aleshaleksey/fansys23/01-quick-start.md

 With the above [Nat] and [Sup] values (1), at level one (when [Base] = 1), our example character will have both [NAP] and [SAP] equal to 2.

 Now if the character has +2 [Str] and 0 [Int], for Str based attacks, such as cutting with an axe, it will have a bonus of 2 + 2 = 4.
 On the other hand for Int based attacks, such as casting an incantation, it will be 2 + 0 = 2.
-Clearly this character is better off using an axe!
+Clearly this character is usually better off using an axe!

 In short: